BritishPandaChick/30sites-candy-flavor/README.md

-# 30 Days, 30 Sites Day Nineteen Site
+# 30 Days, 30 Sites Day 19: Candy Website
-30 Days, 30 Sites Day 19 project.
-Candy-new flavor website.
-Made with HTML, CSS, Bootstrap, and JavaScript.

-## Instructions
-Clone this repo or download the zip file.
+A website based on a new flavor of candy.
+This is another variation of a previous project I have made for 100 Days of Code.

-## Contributions
+## Tech Stack
-I will not be accepting pull requests.
+- HTML
+- CSS
+- Bootstrap
+- JavaScript

 ## Acknowledgements
 * 30 Days, 30 sites